Apologetics is the study of the defense of the Christian faith.

 I'll just be blunt with you.
 If you were part of a church that emphasized salvation by faith alone, a born again experience that is separate from baptism, and a baptism that is a symbolic public testimony, would you want to know that none of those doctrines are historic?

-Most apologetics (cult watch) groups are fundamentalist evangelicals.
+Most apologetics ("cult watch") groups are fundamentalist evangelicals.
 My experience with Christ—a very real and powerful experience—began in a fundamentalist evangelical church.
-Almost all fundamentalist evangelical churches teach salvation by faith alone, a born again experience that is separate from baptism, and a baptism that is a symbolic public testimony.
+As of Christmas 2023, I am part of an evangelical church.

 There is not one Scripture suggesting baptism is symbolic, and almost every Scripture on baptism clearly states it is not just symbolic.
 The same is true of early church teaching on the subject.
 In fact, no one teaches a symbolic baptism or separates it from regeneration until at least the 17th century.

-Baptism in water and the regeneration experience were clearly tied together in the eyes of all Christians until pietism took hold among the Lutherans.
+Baptism in water and the regeneration experience were clearly tied together in the eyes of all Christians until sometime after the Reformation.
 Before that, everyone believed that Jesus was talking about water baptism when he mentioned the new birth in John 3:3-5.
 Even Titus 3:5, which mentions "the washing of regeneration," was universally understood to refer to water baptism.

 In Protestant churches it is common to appeal to the Scriptures apart from the historic witness of any church or any Christians as a source of authority.
 I do not want to argue that on this page.